mtlynch/mtlynch.io/_posts/2019-12-28-vue-static.md

 ### Setting unique page titles for SEO

 You may have noticed that these pages have no title.
-Time to fix that.
+Time to fix that!

 #### `pages/index.vue`